tukt04/tukt04/README.md

 ## Hi there 👋
-University of Tsukuba, Master’s Program in Computer Science,
+University of Tsukuba, Master’s Program in Computer Science

 🚧UNDER CONSTRUCTION🚧